Gallery-of-Kaeon/Kaeon-FUSION/README.md

 FUSION is a system that allows a ONE document to be interpreted as code, and Kaeon FUSION is the de facto standard dialect of FUSION.

+### How can a language be inspired by LISP without being LISP?

+The main differences between FUSION and LISP are that FUSION is tree based instead of list based, and that FUSION boasts a nicer syntax.
+While FUSION may not be too far a cry from pure LISP, Kaeon FUSION is very different from popular LISP dialects like Common LISP, Scheme, or Clojure.

 ### The documentation says I can do something but I can't make it work, what gives?

 Kaeon FUSION as a language is defined by it's specification.